Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 - Avoids complex and error-prone dependencies and life cycle issues.

+- Has advanced features like delivery threads, sticky events, subscriber priorities, event cancellation.

 - Fast, small, proven in practice.

-- Has advanced features like delivery threads, subscriber priorities, etc.

 ### EventBus.
 Usage

-Define events:
+Define events.
+Events are POJOs without any specific requirements.

 ```java
 public static class MessageEvent { /* Additional fields if needed */ }
 ```

 Prepare subscribers.
-Declare and annotate your subscribing method, optionally specify a thread mode:
+Subscribers implement event handling methods (also called “subscriber methods”) that will be called when an event is posted.
+Declare and annotate your subscribing method, optionally specify a thread mode.

 ```java
 @Subscribe(threadMode = ThreadMode.MAIN)